Skip to main content

 A Closer Look at the HELIO IDE

 Once you're in, you'll see there aren't any projects yet.
-But no worries, HELIO has got you covered with three builtin templates to get you started.
+But no worries, HELIO has got you covered with some builtin templates to get you started.

-Let's find out how you can adjust and configure your HMIs to your needs.
-Select any of the build-in templates to create a new HELIO project and press the Edit button to open it.
+Select any of the built-in templates to create a new project and press the Edit button to open it.
+This will take you to the Project Editor with its different views.

 1. The Content View

-When creating your HMI, you will likely spend a lot of your time in the Content view.
-Here you’ll define the architecture, structure, and content of your interface.
+When creating your HMI, you will likely spend a lot of your time in the Content View.
+Here you'll define the architecture, structure, and content of your interface.
 This structure can then be filled, populated, and changed with dynamic data.
-The tab is divided into three main areas.
+This view is divided into three main areas.

 The Content Tree is located on the left of the screen, here you can see every page and element contained in your HMI.